 The following must be submitted to the Admissions Office prior to February 1, 2020:

 - Non-refundable $20 application fee (waived for those who apply online).

 - All previous educational transcripts (high school, adult education, and college).
 Regardless of whether transfer credit is being sought, applicants must disclose all prior colleges attended.
 Failure to furnish all information on past education may constitute adequate reason for disqualification of your acceptance or subsequent dismissal from the College as well as possible retraction or denial of financial aid funds.

 - Two confidential recommendations on official EMCC Reference Forms from professional or academic persons (new recommendations are required each year).
 Please print and use the required recommendation forms, accessible from the link below.

 - Pre-Admission test results.
 EMCC requires that all candidates take the Kaplan pre-entrance exam.
 Applicants may sign up for the exam once an application for admission has been submitted.
 The exam will be offered between December and February.
-A link to schedule the exam for the 2018-2019 application year can be found below.
+A link to schedule the exam can be found below.

 Candidates who have completed application requirements and have met all program prerequisites will be invited to attend an information session with faculty (to be held in February/March).
 Attendance at a session is required prior to receiving a decision.

 All applicants to Nursing who are offered admission to the program will be required to submit to a national criminal background screening process at their expense within 30 days of acceptance.
 For more complete details regarding this requirement please see Criminal Background Screening.
 If after reading this information you have any questions or concerns, please contact Stacy Green, Director of Admissions, at firstname.lastname@example.org or 207-974-4679.